zhanglan35/dotnet-rpc-controller/README.en-US.md

 `CallResultException.Response` will provide `HttpResponseMessage` if RPC Server responds.

-In many cases you should let the error throw and use `ExceptionHandler`:
+In many cases you should let the error throw and use `ExceptionHandler` to return the response:

 ``` C#
 app.UseExceptionHandler(appError =>